Martiniano Etchart

 Email: metchart@wisc.edu

 My research lies at the intersection of education, applied linguistics, and psychology.
-I am particularly interested in the role that cognition (e.g., knowledge, perceptions, beliefs) and affect (e.g., grit, anxiety, enjoyment) can have on second/foreign language (L2) educators’ and learners’ behaviors and well-being within formally instructed contexts at the various levels.
-In my dissertation, through a mixed-methods approach, I explore language teachers’ emotional states and social networks within and towards the diverse professional contexts where they work on an under-researched population of which little is known: Language teachers in Argentina.
+I am particularly interested in the role that affect (e.g., grit, anxiety, enjoyment) and socio-institutional contexts can have on language educators’ professional experiences and language students’ learning trajectories as well as how those socio-emotional elements may impact individuals’ cognition (e.g., perceptions, beliefs), behaviors, and well-being within instructed settings.
+In my dissertation, through a mixed-methods approach, I explore the socio-emotional professional experiences (of well-being) of an often overlooked population: Language teachers in the Global South.

 Preferred pronouns: He/him/él